xyfir/accownt/README.md

 4. If the JWT is invalid or expired, redirect them back to the Accownt form or to unauthenticated parts of your app.
 5. Lastly, you'll need a route somewhere to catch redirections and tokens from Accownt after each successful login.
 You set this already in your config.
 6. Optionally, you can also add a link somewhere that takes _authenticated_ users to Accownt so they can modify their account information, like their password or 2FA.

+## Docker

+Docker support is currently being added.
+You should use the Dockerfiles within the server and web directories to run containers using the .env files.
+See the docker-compose.yml for a (development environment) example.

 # Screenshots